 - develop enterprise and employability skills, including skills for self-employment

 - support inclusion, challenge stereotypes and promote equality of opportunity

-We strive to constantly improve the career provision at Calderstones and have a team of five staff working together to ensure students receive the best career advice and guidance as possible.
+We strive to constantly improve the career provision at Calderstones and have a team of core staff working together to ensure students receive the best career advice and guidance as possible.